BlaineDev/431-classes-2022/class14/README.md

 - [Screening Colonoscopy Misses the Mark in its First Real Test](https://sensiblemed.substack.com/p/screening-colonoscopy-misses-the), a commentary by John Mandrola and Vinay Prasad at Sensible Medicine describing the NordICC Trial's results.
 This was the first randomized trial of screening colonoscopy.

 among other links.

+## Dr. Love is in a musical, "Something Rotten", which runs October 28 through November 19

+[Details are here](https://github.com/THOMASELOVE/theater#theater) and I've been told the show may eventually sell out.
+A recent update is that masks will **not** be required in the audience.